 |0102E00||Drop-side Dark Pine Olympia Single||9/2005-1/2008|

 |0308L00||Antique Walnut Capri 4-in-1||12/2005-11/2007|

 |0108C00||Drop-side White Capri Single||8/2006-11/2007|

-CPSC is charged with protecting the public from unreasonable risks of injury or death associated with the use of the thousands of consumer products under the agency's jurisdiction.
-Deaths, injuries and property damage from consumer product incidents cost the nation more than $900 billion annually.
-CPSC is committed to protecting consumers and families from products that pose a fire, electrical, chemical or mechanical hazard.
-CPSC's work to ensure the safety of consumer products - such as toys, cribs, power tools, cigarette lighters and household chemicals - contributed to a decline in the rate of deaths and injuries associated with consumer products over the past 30 years.
+The U.S. Consumer Product Safety Commission (CPSC) is charged with protecting the public from unreasonable risk of injury or death associated with the use of thousands of types of consumer products.
+Deaths, injuries, and property damage from consumer product-related incidents cost the nation more than $1 trillion annually.
+CPSC's work to ensure the safety of consumer products has contributed to a decline in the rate of injuries associated with consumer products over the past 50 years.

-Federal law bars any person from selling products subject to a publicly-announced voluntary recall by a manufacturer or a mandatory recall ordered by the Commission.
+Federal law prohibits any person from selling products subject to a Commission ordered recall or a voluntary recall undertaken in consultation with the CPSC.